hindu-comm/weblogs/manasataramgini/2016/05/2016-05-08_the-giants-among-the-lilliputs.md

 division of labor, and stability within a group to survive in competition with other such groups.
 Moreover, cooperation between males might have gone along with their relatedness which allows for included fitness which lies at the heart of kin-selection.
-Thus, we might have some convergence towards insect societies with similar social hierarchies, where there is a single or few dominant reproductive members.
+Thus, we mighthave some convergence towards insect societies with similar social hierarchies, where there is a single or few dominant reproductive members.
 With the dawn of the metal age, technological developments and